EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 ensures the application features a lot of possible paths to follow and that new paths are regularly added.
 Without this feature, the application would be just a simple navigation application and paths would not be user-generated, removing the community aspect that is a strength of the application.

+TODO: better explain the record and the spot adding

 - **Offline access:**
 Users can download the paths they like by adding them to their favorites.
 This way they can follow